andreipopescufilimon/WRO2025_Future_Engineers/README.md

 **High School:** International Computer High School Bucharest (ICHB)

 **Description:**
 Hi!
 I’m Andrei from Romania, and this is my fifth WRO season.
 This is my first season in Future Engineers, as before I competed in Robomission category.
 I am passionate about robotics especially electronics and latest algorithms and tech.
 Over the years, I have worked on multiple robotics projects, including line followers, sumo bots, and air quality modules.
-Apart from robotics, I also enjoy videography, programming, and cycling.
+Apart from robotics, I also enjoy cybersecurity, programming, and cycling.

 ---